 To calculate a specific amount of time for a full day to progress, we can just multiply the number of minutes in a 24 hour cycle by 60 (representing the number of seconds within each minute).

-For example, if we are aiming for a full 24 hour period to take 5 minutes in-game, we would multiply 5 by 60 giving a value of 300, which if used as the progression scale, will cause the 24 hour period to take 5 minutes.
+For example, if aiming for a full 24 hour period to take 5 minutes in-game, multiply 5 by 60 giving a value of 300, which if used as the progression scale, will cause the 24 hour period to take 5 minutes.

 trueSKY Time and Blueprints¶